Heze

+Heze is a place where the ancestral culture of the Chinese nation blends together, and is one of the important birthplaces of Chinese civilization.
+Heze is the birthplace of Fuxi's mulberry trees, the hometown of Yao and Shun, and the center of Dayu's flood control.
+The capital of the Shang Dynasty, Beibo (now Cao County) and Bi (now north of Yuncheng), are located within its borders.
+Among the ten philosophers of Confucius, Ran Geng, Ran Yong, and Ran Qiu; Among the ten philosophers of Wumiao, Sun Bin, Wu Qi, and Li Qi were all born in Heze.
+Heze is closely related to the historical turning point of "Han Qi Tang Luo".
+In the early Han Dynasty, Peng Yue, Chen Pi, and Lv Ze were military generals from Heze who helped the Han Dynasty to conquer the land; Emperor Gaozu Liu Bang ascended the throne and declared himself emperor on the Yang of the Fanshui River in Dingtao, opening up the source of the Great Han Dynasty; Liu Bang's original wife from Heze, Lv Zhi, was the first empress of China and the only woman listed in the "Annals of the Grand Historian".
+Her ruling position in court and commanding the world was equivalent to that of an emperor.
+At the end of the Tang Dynasty, the uprising of Wang Xianzhi and Huang Chao from Heze accelerated the decline of the Tang Dynasty.
+The last emperor of the Tang Dynasty, Li Bai, died and was buried in Jiyin (now Heze), leading to the downfall of the Tang Dynasty.

 There are more than 100 cultural relics and historic sites in the territory, 6 national-level cultural relics protection units, and 52 provincial-level cultural relics protection units.
 Places of interest include Caozhou Peony Garden, Yuncheng Water Margin, Sunbin Tourist City, Dingtao Han Tomb, Shanxian Archway, Jinshan Mountain, Fangshan Mountain, Fulong Lake, the scenery of the old Yellow River route, etc.

-History

-In August 1949, Heze was detached from Shandong peninsula and given to the experimental province of Pingyuan, but was later returned to Shandong just over three years later.

-In April 1953, Heze and Jining gained counties from the former prefecture of Huxi after its abolition.

 City flower

 Mudan is the city flower of Heze.
 The earliest documentary of Mudan is in Classic of Poetry, written almost 3,000 years ago.
 Mudan is also called the "king of flowers" from the Bencao Gangmu.
 It is a symbol of honor, peace, wealth, love, aristocracy and feminine beauty.
 There are 9 types of Mudan based on the colors: red, white, purple, yellow, blue, green, black, pink, and multi-colored.